-Wind power tariff in India fell to a record low of INR2.64 per kilowatt hour (kWh) in an auction conducted by state-run Solar Energy Corp. of India for 1 gigawatt (GW) of wind power contracts.
+Wind power tariffs in India declined to a record low of INR2.64 per kilowatt hour (kWh) in an auction conducted by state-run Solar Energy Corp. of India for 1 gigawatt (GW) of wind power contracts.
 ReNew Power Ventures and Orange Sironj Wind Power bid INR2.64 per kWh to win contracts for 250MW and 200MW each.

 17 March 2018 | Source: Livemint